-In my search for truth, I have come to one conclusion: should our species persist as a living system, then it must behave as a living system.
-And such a fundamental change begins when we assume—as any biological system must assume—that survival is our purpose.
-This is why we discover, and this is why we love.
-With regards to the preservation of our species, this is the most intelligent reality and most worthy morality to be found.
+In my search for truth, I have come to one conclusion: we have evolved for the continuation of life beyond our planet.
+Humanity has a purpose, and it is cosmic.
+This is why we think and feel.
+This is why we discover and why we love.
+With regards to the preservation of our species, this is the most intelligent reality and the worthiest morality to be found.
 But as with any existential argument, there are claims which may be difficult to accept, especially when they involve concepts as abstract as love, or as unscientific as God and purpose.
 So I ask everyone to examine my logic for themselves, and to find alternatives that have as much sense and utility as mine.
 As I said, my goal is not to make you think that I am right, but to make you think, for yourself, about your existence.
 Maybe like me, you’ll find that it’s something worth caring about.

-Given human nature, this is the only idea with the potential of unifying humankind.
+Given human nature, this is the only idea that might unify humankind.
 This is the most sensible meaning to be found in our small and fragile existence, the most logical worldview that satisfies our religious intuitions, which so adamantly claim that we are more than some vain cosmic accident.
 This is the only reason to think that we are part of something worth loving—that our existence is something worth preserving.
 And this is a reality that every intelligent being must realize, if its being is to be continued beyond a pale blue dot.

 This is the truth, if such a truth exists.